midbel/packit/README.md

 The `.readfile` macro read the entire content of the specified file and returns its content as a string.

+Usage:

+* The macro can only be used where a value is expected.
+* It can not be used as standalone as the `.include macro`
+* The macro accepts exaclty one argument: the path to the file to be read
+* The specified path is interpreted relative to the context directory provided on the command line.

 ##### .exec

 The .exec macro executes the specified command in a subprocess, passing along all currently defined environment variables.
 It captures and returns the command’s standard output as a string.

+* The macro can only be used where a value is expected.
+* It can not be used as standalone as the `.include macro`
+* The macro accepts exaclty one argument: the command to execute

 #### Variables